accelazh/accelazh.github.io/_posts/2023-01-15-A-Holistic-View-of-Distributed-Storage-Architecture-and-Design-Space.md

   * __Read path__ is efficient either if data has an index, or the location can be derived from the key, or well-sorted to favor full scan.
 Data should be less fragmented, preserve locality, and with fewer stale entries.
 Though __append-only__ generates fragmented deltas, GC/compaction can rewrite them to optimized read formats.
 Though __update in-place__ saves GC/compaction traffic, more read-optimized formats may still need extra rewrites.

-    * __Data index__ is usually needed for efficient read path. __Update in-place__ reduces index size by limiting data location degree of freedom, though not applicable to secondary indexes; and by preserving tracking granularity, i.e. unlike __append-only__ which redirects small updates to a new page.
+    * __Data index__ is usually needed for efficient read path. __Update in-place__ reduces index size by limiting data location degree of freedom, though not applicable to secondary indexes; and by preserving (a bigger) tracking granularity, i.e. unlike __append-only__ which redirects small updates to a new page.
 This also means less ripple updates to index.

   * __On-disk data organization__.
 The best read-optimized data format almost always require a full rewrite to generate, which explains why append-only is favorable, especially considering columnar compression (i.e. OLAP).
 More recent data, which can be separated by hot/cold tiering (or like the "levels" in LSM-tree), may still benefit from update in-place to reduce GC/compaction or churn to index (though in fact most also use append-only).